Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Conclusion Outlook

-In addition, in an equation such as (\ref{eq:final}), high-energy physics and low-energy nuclear structure are fairly decoupled.
-In practice, though, the nuclear two-body density, $P_{2\perp}(\xi_i,\xi_j)$, will be modified by the strong Lorentz boost on length scales comparable to the nucleon size, $w\approx0.4$ fm.
+In addition, in the present formalism high-energy physics and low-energy nuclear structure are essentially decoupled.
+In practice, though, the nuclear two-body density, $P_{2\perp}(\xi_i,\xi_j)$, might be modified by the strong Lorentz boost on length scales comparable to the nucleon size, $w\approx0.5$ fm.
 We have no knowledge at present regarding how such modifications may look like.
 Precise measurements of the incoherent cross section discussed in Sec.~\ref{sec:dig1} performed at $t$ scales intermediate between 1 GeV$^2$ and the pion mass squared ($m_\pi^2 \approx 0.02$ GeV$^2$) represent a promising avenue to shed light on these unexplored properties of nuclei at high energy.
 They may be achieved from future high-statistics $^{208}$Pb+$^{208}$Pb runs at the CERN LHC as well as at the EIC.

 Finally, this article discusses symmetric collisions of even-even nuclei at zero impact parameter.
 Generalization to different situations should be straightforward, and will be the subject of follow-up works.
 Furthermore, several multi-particle correlations measured in heavy-ion collision probe the non-Gaussianity of fluctuations through the connected four-point function of the energy density field \cite{Bhalerao:2019fzp}, whose analysis is left for a future study.